-Believe it or not, butter isn't where our philosophy starts and ends.
+Believe it or not, we're not really about butter so much.
 Naturally, that's what we make.
 We think what's more important is why we make it.
 What it symbolises.
 What this platform gives us the opportunity to do, to represent, and to change.
-To that end, and to answer the original question, we're about making society a little bit more Sublime in everything we do.
+To that end, and to answer th original question, we're about making society a little bit more Sublime in everything we do.

 That, my friend, is a story for another page.